 Visual Search Capabilities

 A survey revealed that 62% of Gen Z and Millennials in the US and UK markets want to use visual search capabilities to discover products that they are inspired to purchase quickly.
-Small retailers are still building architecture and training machine learning AI to adopt visual search technology for their platform but large online retailers are already doing it and expanding their sales as we speak.
+Small retailers are still building architecture and training machine learning AI to adopt visual search technology for their platform, but large online retailers are already doing it and expanding their sales as we speak.
+More recent data points the same way; over 60% of Gen Z and Millennial shoppers now say they prefer visual search to text search when it’s offered, and around 85% of shoppers trust product images more than written descriptions.
+The visual search market itself is forecast to grow from roughly $40 billion in 2024 to more than $150 billion by 2032, so this is a capability worth building for now rather than later.

 Personalized Recommendations